 So what’s a confused parent to do?

 If you are going to try the necklaces, do a little research on the specific product you are interested in buying.

 - Make sure the necklace you are purchasing is made from genuine Baltic amber, and has been guaranteed to have the promised amount of succinic acid in it (should be between 3 and 8%).

 - Make sure the necklace has individually knotted beads, and a breakaway clasp, in case there ever is a situation where it gets caught on something and is choking your kid.

 - Make sure the necklace fits properly – it should be tight enough your little can’t squeeze a limb through, but obviously not so tight it chokes them.

-While scientifically the evidence may be lacking, the sheer number of people who report benefits makes it unclear if wearing amber necklaces provides any measurable health benefits.
+While scientifically the evidence may be lacking, the sheer number of people who report benefits makes for a lively debate.
 Bottom line, if you do choose to put one on your child, it’s a good idea to remove it any time you aren’t directly watching them.
-But really, who could look away, when they look so damn cute in them anyway?
+But really, who could look away when they look so damn cute anyway?